 - Even when you are not wearing your prosthesis, work at being active and building up your stamina.

 - Even with good preventative care, your prosthesis can break.
 If you notice any clicking, squeaking or creaking, call your clinician right away.
 They will know about warranties on each component and how to get replacement parts quickly.

 - Your Residual Limb – As the connecting point for your prosthesis, your residual limb is very important.
-Examine it closely each day, and if you have persistent redness or pain, call your Hanger Clinic prosthetist.
+Examine it closely each day, and if you have persistent redness or pain, call your Inland Artificial Limb and Brace prosthetist.
 Simple adjustments to the prosthesis can often correct these issues.

 - Swelling and Volume Fluctuation– It is not unusual for the size of your residual limb to fluctuate, especially in the early stages.
 A shrinker sock is useful to reduce swelling and should be worn when you are not wearing your prosthesis.
 If the size of your limb reduces, it is often necessary to adjust the fit of the prosthesis.
 The most common technique involves adding or subtracting the number of prosthetic socks.
 If your prosthesis doesn’t utilize socks, set up an appointment for an adjustment.